captn3m0/ickabog-ebook/README.md

 `./generate.sh`

-You should have `ickabog.epub`, and `ickabog.pdf` in your directory after the script finishes.
-If you have [ConTeXt][context] installed, you will also get a `ickabog-large.pdf` file with large fonts to be kid-friendly.
+You should have `ickabog.epub`, and `ickabog.pdf` in the `out` directory after the script finishes.

+- If you have [ConTeXt][context] installed, you will also get a `out/ickabog-large.pdf` file with large fonts to be kid-friendly.
+- If you have `qpdf` installed, the PDF files will have cover pages
+- If you have `calibre` or `kindlegen` installed, a `out/ickabog.mobi` file will also be generated.
+Preference is given to `kindlegen`.

 ## Known Issues